Skip to main content

 1.1 Light-ON Mode (Active-HIGH)

-• Action Logic:
+• Operation Logic:

 1.2 Dark-ON Mode (Active-LOW)

-• Action Logic:
+• Operation Logic:

-2. Safety Suggestions
+2. Safety Recommendations

-In industrial automation applications, it is strongly recommended to use Dark-ON mode as the configuration standard for limit switches.
+In industrial automation applications, it is strongly recommended to use Dark-ON mode as the standard configuration for limit switches.

-Why Choose Dark-ON?
+Why choose Dark-ON?

 This mode constitutes a "Fail-Safe" mechanism.